 Asking questions that encourage older adults to talk about their lives can help forge a new connection or strengthen an existing bond.
 At the same time, it may help them feel valued or better understood.

 Jay Newton-Small, founder of MemoryWell, a Washington D.C.-based company that writes seniors’ life stories, recalls that moving her dad into long-term care was one of the hardest days of her life.
 In an effort to help caregivers really get to know her father, Newton-Small wrote down his story and shared it.
-“His caregivers loved it because now they could understand my father so much better and soothe him in tense moments by recalling for him family names or poignant details about his life,” she explained.
+“His caregivers loved it because now they could understand my father so much better and soothe him in tense moments by recalling for him family names or poignant details about his life,” she explains.

-If you’re ready to learn more about the older adult in your life, the following are 20 questions to ask your grandparents and seniors to spark an engaging conversation that’s beneficial for all.
+If you’re ready to learn more about the older adult in your life, the following are 20 questions to ask your parents, grandparents and seniors to spark an engaging conversation that’s beneficial for all.